Meenakshi Chaudhary: Miss Grand International

-Later, it was revealed by the Miss India Organization that Chaudhary had been considered as Miss Grand India, and would represent India at Miss Grand International 2018 pageant.
+Later, it was revealed by the Miss India Organisation that Chaudhary had been considered as Miss Grand India, and would represent India at Miss Grand International 2018 pageant.
 She was officially crowned as Miss Grand India 2018 by the then reigning Miss Grand International 2017, María José Lora of Peru.

 Chaudhary represented India at Miss Grand International 2018 pageant in Yangon, Myanmar, where she made it to the top 5 of the Miss Popular sub-contest.
 At the end of the event, she won the first runner-up title to the eventual winner, Clara Sosa of Paraguay.
 She is the first Indian woman to reach the said placement at the pageant.

 In May 2019, Chaudhary was voted to the 2nd place in the list of "Times 50 Most Desirable Women of India 2018", in an internet survey conducted by The Times of India.
 At the Femina Miss India 2019 sub-contest crowning ceremony, she was felicitated by the Miss India Organisation for her accomplishments at Miss Grand International.

 Acting career

-After a brief role in Upstarts (2019), Chaudhary starred in the web series, Out of Love, is an official adaptation of BBC drama series Doctor Foster.
-She played the role of a 22-year-old who faces adversity, stress and the repercussions for having a relationship with a married person.
+After a brief role in Upstarts (2019), Chaudhary starred in the web series, Out of Love, an official adaptation of BBC drama series Doctor Foster.
+She played the role of a 22-year-old who faces adversity, stress and the repercussions for having a relationship with a married man.

 In 2020, she was cast as a lead opposite Sushanth in the Telugu movie Ichata Vahanamulu Niluparadu.
 Apart from pursuing her dental degree and modelling assignments, Chaudhary had enrolled in workshops.
 A month after the workshop, she was called by Sushanth to discuss a film script, which she accepted.
 She was later signed up for Ramesh Varma Penmetsa's film titled Khiladi.

 She has also acted as one of the female leads in the mystery-thriller film in Telugu language, titled HIT: The Second Case.
 In 2023, She made her Tamil debut with the psychological thriller film Kolai.